VarSamLewis/PAI/README.md

 - [ ] Add more model providers (Ollama, LM Studio, local models)
 - [x] Function in PAI to switch models in a session
 - [ ] Multi model for agent and assistant mode
+- [ ] Add retry and wait logic for rate limit handling

 #### Misc Functionality